byteplus-sdk/pulumi-bytepluscc/docs/_index.md

 ## Authentication

-The volcenginecc provider accepts several ways to enter credentials for authentication.
+The bytepluscc provider accepts several ways to enter credentials for authentication.
 The following methods are supported, in this order, and explained below:

 - Static credentials